padam56/Deep_Learning_PadhAI/README.md

 # **PadhAI: Deep Learning Course**

+- I am still working on this notebook.

 This repository contains the theoretical summary of concepts and practical implementation of the topics covered in the course I did on **Deep Learning** from [**PadhAI - One Fourth Labs**](https://padhai.onefourthlabs.in/courses/dl-feb-2019) taught by IIT Madras faculty.

 ![PadhAI](Images/padhai.png)